PGL50/stock-analysis/README.md

     Cells(3, 2).Value = "Total Daily Volume"
     Cells(3, 3).Value = "Return"
 ```
 ### Arrays were used to hold all the ticker stock abbreviations as well as the total volume and starting and ending prices.
-They were declared with the appropriate dat type.
+They were declared with the appropriate data type.

 ```VB
     Dim tickers(12) As String